cpbotha/cpbotha.github.io/content/posts/2004-07-15-i-dont-like-graffiti-2.md

   - Uncategorized

 ---
 I [bought my Tungsten E last year (2003) in October][1].
-This is a perfect little gadget and is still serving me well&#8230; however, Graffiti 2 really, REALLY sucks.
-Maybe the years of Graffiti 1 on my previous Palm IIIx are holding me back, but I just couldn&#8217;t get used to the new multi-stroke characters.
+This is a perfect little gadget and is still serving me well… however, Graffiti 2 really, REALLY sucks.
+Maybe the years of Graffiti 1 on my previous Palm IIIx are holding me back, but I just couldn’t get used to the new multi-stroke characters.
 Yech.

 Today I finally gave in and downgraded to Graffiti 1 according to the included instructions and with the PRCs in [this zip-archive][2].
 Bliss!